dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 There are two type inspectors in the pipeline:

 - `AnnotationReadingGravsearchTypeInspector`: reads
-   @ref:[type annotations](../../../03-apis/api-v2/query-language.md#type-annotations) included in a Gravsearch query.
+   [type annotations](../../../03-apis/api-v2/query-language.md#type-annotations) included in a Gravsearch query.
 - `InferringGravsearchTypeInspector`: infers the types of entities from the context in which they are used, as well as from ontology information that it requests from `OntologyResponderV2`.